Plants

 Chaste tree, Vitex agnus castus

-During my studies I have come across this plant, chaste tree, Vitex agnus castus, often enough.
-Because many diseases that we typically see in women have hormonal causes, this was…
+During my studies I have come across this plant, chaste tree, Vitex agnus castus, quite regularly.
+Because many diseases that we typically see in women have hormonal causes, this is…

 Read more